A good[ish] website

 is set to true, the preload is ignored, then browsers of course need to start downloading the video immediately.

-Not much to see with the demo I used, it’s just the default CodeSandbox React app.
+Here’s the demo, it’s just the default CodeSandbox React app: